 I have recently trained in IFS, internal Family Systems.
 You can find out more about it here on this link https://www.selfleadership.org/ or in my blog on the website here.A s a result of this training and going back into therapy myself, and really noticing the profound difference it can make personally.I am aiming to change what I offer as a therapist, and offer mainly IFS sessions and creative wellness sessions.
 IFS works equally well on line via zoom as in person.

-I will be able to start offering IFS sessions come July 2019.
+I will be offering IFS sessions in July/August 2019.

 We will work together (relationally) with what you bring and I will be mindful and respectful of your story and experiences and the stage you are at on your journey.